 Rates quoted are valid only from the origin and to the destination as set forth in this agreement.

-This quotation replaces any prior quoted rates and/or oral agreements/negotiations concerning the rates set forth above.
+This quotation replaces any prior quoted rates and/or oral agreements/negotiations concerning the rates set forth.

 All import quotes are subject to customs brokerage services if needed.

-All export quotes are subject to freight forwarding fees and/or AES filing fee if needed.
+All export quotes are subject to freight forwarding fees, SED, and/or AES filing fee if needed.

 All rates are subject to applicable Tariff terms and conditions effective at time of shipment.
-This includes general rate increase, fuel increase, and peak season surcharges.
+This includes general rate increase, fuel increase, and peak season surcharges and will be passed through based on the VOCC’s published tariff rules.

-Rates are also subject to any origin terminal/port fees & destination terminal/port fees in local currency.
+Rates are subject to any origin terminal/port fees & destination terminal/port fees in local currency.

 Subject to terminal wharfage fees, waiting time, congestion fees, toll fees when applicable unless stated otherwise.